-The National Centre for Behavioural Addictions (NCBA) includes many clinics for treating the gambling problem.
-NCBA includes The National Problem Gambling Clinic, Young persons’ Problem, and The National Centre for Gaming Disorders.
+The National Centre for Behavioural Addictions (NCBA) includes many clinics for treating gambling problems.
+NCBA includes The National Problem Gambling Clinic, Young Persons’ Problem, and The National Centre for Gaming Disorders.

 Many clubs like Arsenal, Norwich City, Nottingham Forest, Manchester City, etc were given notice in order to stop promoting gambling.